Vakore/Derisory-Demo/README.md

 HOW TO:
  1. Download the ZIP file called derisory-demo
  2. Unzip it's contents into a new folder.
 Call it whatever you want.
- 3. Launch derisory.html
+ 3. Launch 'derisory.html'
- 4. If the game is too choppy, go to gameSpeed.txt and make the value higher.
-If it is too fast, change the value to be lower.
+ 4. If the game is too fast, go to 'gameSpeed.txt' and fiddle with the settings until it suits you.
  5. Z on keyboard or A on controller to select stuff, and X on both to go back.
 Enter or Pause to pause.
  6. Go to options for fullscreen